uisacuxl/My-Small-Projects/README.md

 # My-Small-Projects
-One file programs that I made.
+Programs with one source file that I made.